bioidiap/bob.bio.spear/doc/baselines.rst

 ------------------------------

 To evaluate the results,  one can use ``evaluate.py`` command.
-Several types of evaluation can be achieved, see :ref:`bob.bio.base.evaluate` for details.
+Several types of evaluation can be achieved, see :ref:`bob.bio.base.vanilla_biometrics_advanced_features` for details.
 Particularly, here we can enable ROC curves, DET plots, CMC curves and the computation of EER/HTER or minDCF.